Despite this plant’s devilish name, Devil’s claw does wonders for the human body… especially for relieving arthritis and inflammation.

 The plant’s botanical name, Harpagophytum, means “hook plant” in Greek, and it’s the tiny hooks all over its seed pod that earned it its ominous name.

 But don’t let its name fool you… Devil’s Claw actually does a lot to support human health, especially when it comes to relieving joint pain and inflammation.

-However, don’t let its name fool you.
-Devil’s Claw actually shows great promise for supporting human health.
-Historically it has been valued for pain relief and treatment of fever, malaria and liver and kidney problems.
-It’s also used for skin problems (such as healing sores and boils) and, after it was introduced to Europe in the early 1900s, was used medicinally to restore appetite and relieve heartburn, pain and inflammation.[i]
+African healers have utilized the plant’s medicinal properties for centuries.
+Historically it has been valued for pain relief and treatment of fever, inflammation, malaria and liver and kidney problems.
+It’s also used for skin problems, such as healing sores and boils.

 As reported in the Journal of Ethnopharmacology:[ii]

 “Harpogophytum procumbens [Devil’s Claw] is used for a wide variety of health conditions in the form of infusions, decoctions, tinctures, powders and extracts.
 In addition to the common local use for arthritis and pain, other ethnomedicinal uses include dyspepsia, fever, blood diseases, urinary tract infections, postpartum pain, sprains, sores, ulcers and boils.